ashsii/show-emote-kappagen/README.md

 # Show Emote but actually it's an Emote wall / KappaGen

+# Don't use this, use this instead https://github.com/ashsii/Emote-Wall

 Twitch widget that is kappagen, very lidl

 Auto refreshes when it sees "New 7TV Emote " from auro's bot